emlearn/emlearn-micropython/examples/soundlevel_iir/README.md

 The following emlearn functionality are used in the implementation:

-- `emliir`.
+- `emlearn_iir`.
 IIR filters to implement the A weighting filter
 - `emlearn_arrayutils.linear_map()`.
 To convert array values between `float` and `int16`